This lesson is a lot of fun.

 write too much code...

-Given that previously, when we used an array of Int
+Given that previously, when we used an array of Ints we declared it as

-, and when we used an array of Double
+IntArray and initialized it using intArrayOf, and when we used an array of Doubles we declared it as

-and intialized using stringArrayOf
+a StringArray and intialized using stringArrayOf:

 But not quite!
 Instead, the actual syntax is a bit different:

-On the left we see the type Array<String>
+On the left we see the type Array<String>, which indicates that this is an

-array that contains Strings
+array that contains Strings.

-The type of the contents of the array is inside the angle brackets: <String>
+The type of the contents of the array is inside the angle brackets: <String>.

 On the right we see the generic array initializer for Kotlin, which you can use